-The Company presents basic and diluted income or loss per share data for its common shares, calculated by dividing the income or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the year.
+The Company presents basic and diluted income or loss per share data for its common shares, calculated by dividing the income or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
 Diluted income or loss per share is determined by adjusting the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
-All the share options and warrants were anti-dilutive as of May 31, 2018 and May 31, 2017.
+All the share options and share purchase warrants were anti-dilutive as of August 31, 2018 and May 31, 2018.